oxidecomputer/hubris/drv/sprot-api/README.md

       - Encapsulation of higher layer communications
   - Resilience to data corruption due to:
       - bit errors,
-      - Tx FIFO underflow, and
-      - Rx FIFO overflow
+      - FIFO underflow or overflow
-  - Ability to resynchronize SP/RoT communication state
+      - loss of synchronized SP/RoT communication state
   - Support for re-establishment of trust
-      - Identification of the RoT firmware
+      - Simple identification of the RoT firmware (pre-attestation)
       - Updating firmware